Our commitment to financial education

 Who we are

-Discover believes brighter financial futures begin with providing students with the skills they need to help them succeed long after they leave the classroom.
-To support this vision, Pathway to Financial Success is bringing financial education to high school students across the country.
+Discover believes brighter financial futures begin by providing students with the skills they need to help them succeed long after they leave the classroom.
+To support this vision, Pathway to Financial Success is bringing financial education to students across the country.

-We have entered into an exciting new relationship between Discover Financial Services and Discovery Education, designed to empower high school students to achieve brighter financial futures.
+Our program with Discovery Education is designed to empower middle and high school students to achieve brighter financial futures.

 News & views